lab-oak/oak/include/readme.md

 # libpkmn/

 The `libpkmn` C API is too minimal to use for a project of this scale.
 Only the outmost types like `Battle` and `Options` are exponsed, and only as raw bytes.
+Even something as simple as checking

 We are forced to reimplement much of the libraries zig code in C++.

 ## libpkmn/data/